the Chromium logo

 Once the tree is updated, take a brief look at whats been happening upstream recently to a particular path (--oneline shows short-form upstream hashes and the brief commit message):

-git log --oneline linus/master /path/of/interest
+git log --oneline upstream/master /path/of/interest

 We can view that juicy commit using its upstream hash: